fabiopipitone/elasticsearch-tocsv/README.rst

   * **-pw, --password** *[default: None]*

     | Elasticsearch password in clear.
-    | If set, the *--secret_password* will be ignored.
+    | If set, the *-spw/--secret_password* will be ignored.
-    | If neither this nor *--secret_password* are set, a prompt password will be asked for (leave blank if not needed).
+    | If neither this nor *-spw/--secret_password* are set, a prompt password will be asked for (leave blank if not needed).

   * **-q, --query_string** *[default: *]*

     | Elasticsearch query string.
 Put between quotes and escape internal quotes characters (e.g. "one_field: foo AND another_field.keyword: \"bar\"").

+  * **-ra, --rename_aggregations** *[default: None]*

+    | Default name for a column resulting from an aggregation will be "estocsv__{field_name}__{aggregation_type}".
+    | In case custom names are needed, they can be specified here as a string with each aggregation field linked to the following aggregation name through a double dash (--) and separated from the next couple of values with a comma, like "field1--count_field1,field2--sum_field2".
+    | *This option requires the -af/--aggregation_fields to be set*.

   * **-rd, --remove_duplicates** *[default: False]*

     | Set to True to remove all duplicated events.
-    | *WARNING*: two events with the same values of the fields specified in *--fields* will be considered duplicated and then unified even if on ES they might not be equal because of other fields not included in *--fields* (e.g. *_id*).
+    | *WARNING*: two events with the same values of the fields specified in *-f/--fields* will be considered duplicated and then unified even if on ES they might not be equal because of other fields not included in *-f/--fields* (e.g. *_id*).
-    | Check out the *--metadata_fields* option to include further info like the ES _id.
+    | Check out the *-mf/--metadata_fields* option to include further info like the ES _id.

+  * **-rf, --rename_fields** *[default: None]*

+    | Set this option to rename some of the fields right before the csv file is written.
+    | They can be set as a string with each field to rename linked to the following new name through a double dash (--) and separated from the next couple of values with a comma, like "agg_var1--count,agg_var2--sum".
+    | Default value is the last aggregation field and the *count* aggregation type, like "agg_field3--count".
+    | *WARNING*: All the manipulations and aggregations, if any, will impact the original names of the fields so do not use these new names in other arguments but stick to the original ones.

+  * **-rif, --raw_input_file** *[default: None]*

+    | Path to csv file to import as raw file.
+    | *This option is required if -ao/--aggregate_only is enabled*.

   * **-s, --ssl** *[default: False]*